microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Open **AuthorizeGetToken SetBearer** request in FHIR Hack folder, choose "FHIR Hack" in environments drop-down and Click Send.
 This will set the Bearer Token to the variable.
    * Open **Export** request in FHIR Hack folder and Click Send.
 This should export FHIR data into a Storage account.
    * Go to **Export Storage Account name**, get the name of the **Storage Account**, **Storage Account Key** from Access Keys and **Container name** that was just created.
-   * Check if there are .ndjson files in that Container.
+   * Make a **list of the .ndjson files** in that Container.
 * Create **Databricks** Environment
    * Go to Portal, search for **Azure Databricks**.
 Click Add.
    * Create or use the same Resource group as Azure SQL.
 Enter **Workspace name**, choose the same Location as Azure SQL.
 Click Create.
    * Once the deployment is complete, Click on **Launch Workspace**.
    * Click Clusters on the left and **Create Cluster**, default settings should be ok.
 Make sure **Terminate** is enabled.
    * Click Workspace on the left.
 Click on down-arrow next to Workspace and **Import**.
-Download [Databricks Notebook](./fhirhackdatabrickstemplate.dbc) and Upload or Browse and click Import.
+Download [Databricks Notebook](./fhirhackdatabrickstemplate.dbc) and Upload or Browse and click Import. **NOTE:** This notebook has code for all files that will be created in all challenges.
+If you are doing this challenge before completing all challenges, you won't have all .ndjson files in the Export Container. **Comment** out the code for the files that don't exist and **uncomment** when you complete all challenges.
-   * Search for **<** and update storage account name, storage account key and container name from the Step above.
+   * Search for **<** and update storage account name, storage account key in Cmd 3 and container name in Cmd 7 from the Step above.
    * Start and attached your cluster.
    * Click **Run All**.
    * Go to **Query Editor** in the SQL DB you created and check if all 12 tables have data.